 We conclude this section recalling the definition of totally convex and $r$-convex functions.
-Under this further hyphothesis, it is possible to show that the sequence of iterates defined by Algorithm \ref{alg_bredies} converges strongly to a solution of the minimization problem \eqref{eq:P} and moreover that \eqref{eq:P} has a unique solution. \begin{definition} Let $h:\lpvar \longrightarrow \R\cup\{+\infty\}$ be proper, convex and lower semi-continuous.
+Under this further hypothesis, it is possible to show that the sequence of iterates defined by Algorithm \ref{alg_bredies} converges strongly to a solution of the minimization problem \eqref{eq:P} and, moreover, that \eqref{eq:P} has a unique solution. \begin{definition} Let $h:\lpvar \longrightarrow \R\cup\{+\infty\}$ be proper, convex and l.s.c.
 The functional $h$ is said to be totally convex in $\hat{u}\in\lpvar$ if for all $\omega\in\partial h(\hat{u})$ and for each $(u^n)_n$ such that